Important Information and Instructions for HMS Personnel

 - Verify your testing eligibility.

-- Login to Crimson Clear and go to “Profile”.
+- Login to Crimson Clear and go to “Home”.

-- The COVID-19 Testing Information page will list your testing profile information.
+- The landing page will list your vaccination reporting and testing profile information.

 - Verify that you are listed as eligible with the appropriate cadence based on your individual status as described below.
-If you find that you are not listed as eligible, or if your cadence is incorrect, please contact your academic department.
+If you find that you are not listed as eligible, or if your cadence is incorrect, please contact your program, unit or department administrator/manager.

 - Create your Color account (detailed instructions below).
-This is a critical step, as testing is required for campus access and you cannot obtain a test kit until you have successfully activated your Color account.
+This is a critical step, as testing is required for campus access, and you cannot obtain a test kit until you have successfully activated your Color account and can navigate to the activate kit screen.
 If you do not complete this step prior to test pick-up the New Research Building (NRB), then you may be delayed in getting a test, which will delay access to campus or clinical environments.

 - Consider reviewing the Harvard COVID-19 Safety Awareness Training